-If you become aware of a breach of terms and conditions under the grant agreement, you must contact E: caar@dfat.gov.au immediately.
+If you become aware of a breach of terms and conditions under the grant agreement, you must contact via email: caar@dfat.gov.au immediately.

-You must notify us of events relating to your grant and provide an opportunity for Board members or representatives at DFAT State Offices or the Australian Embassies in the MENA Region to attend.
+You must notify us of events relating to your grant and provide an opportunity for Board members or representatives from DFAT to attend.